auniyal26/made-xu40lofi/project/project-plan.md

 <!-- Think about one main question you want to answer based on the data. -->

-1. What all does climate affect?
-2. How has climate change affected India?
+1. How much has climate change affected India?
-3. Are the effects reversible?
+3. Has trade been impacted because of this?

 ## Description